labanskoller/hackeriet_blog/_posts/2019-03-16-solution-to-utctf-2019-Jacobis-Chance-Encryption.md

 ![red herrings](/images/red-herrings.png)

-We got this challenge text and a implementation of a strange crypto system that we needed to break:
+We got this challenge text and an implementation of a strange crypto system that we needed to break:

 Public Key 569581432115411077780908947843367646738369018797567841